-- A VVR license is required for the bunker host. - Network connection between bunker and Secondary.

-The network bandwidth over this connection need not be dedicated, because the connection is used only during the recovery process in case of a disaster.
+- Network connection between bunker and Secondary.
+The network bandwidth over this connection need not be dedicated, because the connection is used only during the recovery process in case of a disaster. - The bunker SRL must be the same size and the same name as the Primary SRL, or adding the bunker to the RDS fails.

-- The bunker SRL must be the same size and the same name as the Primary SRL, or adding the bunker to the RDS fails. - Replication using a bunker site is not supported in a Cluster Volume Manager (CVM) configuration.
+Replication using a bunker site is not supported in a Cluster Volume Manager (CVM) configuration.